jangler/oracles-randomizer/README.md

 logic, or to prevent softlocks.
 The most notable are:

 - Mystical seeds grow in all seasons.
-- Seeds can be collected if the player has either slingshot or satchel.
+- Seeds can be collected if the player has either slingshot or the satchel.
 - The cliff between Eastern Suburbs and Sunken City has stairs instead of a spring flower.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
 - The diving spot at the south end of Sunken City is removed.

-## Potentially useful goal/forbid nodes

-- `done`, meaning defeating Onox
-- `dX essence`, where X is a number from 1-8
-- `boomerang L-1`
-- `sword`
-- really just look at the files in the "prenode" folder if you want more

-Remember that you can specify multiple nodes as goals/forbids by separating them with commas.
-Also remember to quote the strings lol
+## FAQ

+**Q: When I run the randomizer, a command prompt window opens and closes without doing anything.
+What do I do?**

+Read the "usage" section of the readme (you can really ignore all the talk about the flags), and if you're still lost, either Google how to use the command prompt or ask a friend.
+Replace command prompt with Unix shell if you're on macOS.

+**Q: The item in the hero's cave was the (shovel/bracelet/boomerang), and it doesn't wake up the Maku Tree.
+Am I softlocked?**

+A: Use bombs, which you can buy in the Horon Village shop.

+**Q: Do I have to do HSS skip or Poe skip?**

+A: No. You can if you want to, but you're sequence breaking the randomizer if you do, so there's a chance you could end up softlocked if you're not careful.
+This will be fixed in version 1.4.

+**Q: No, really, I'm softlocked.
+Now what do I do?**

+A: Open an issue about it or tell me in Discord, and provide the log file.
+Depending on the problem, you may be able to `-update` your ROM using the next patch version to un-softlock.